Peace and Friendship Park

 What is the project timeline?

-Public engagement is scheduled from August 8 to September 5 and again in October 2024.
-Implementation of the proposed park changes is expected in the fall of 2025.
+Public engagement is scheduled from August 8 to September 5 and again late in 2024.
+Implementation of the proposed park changes is expected within 2026/27.

 What changes should be expected in the park?